scott-good/portfolio/README.md

  - I build beautiful, compelling, and usable interfaces

 **Speaking and Writing**
-- I've presented more than 40 sessions on both design and technical topics at international conferences including IBM's THINK, Connect, and LotusSphere events
-- Given dozens of sessions at conferences for _Lotus Advisor_ and _The View_ magazines
+- Presented more than 40 sessions on both design and technical topics at international conferences including IBM's THINK, Connect, and LotusSphere events, and dozens more at smaller conferences for _Lotus Advisor_ and _The View_ magazines as well as national, regional, and local user groups.
-- Published more than 70 articles on primarily web development topics
+- Published more than 70 full-length articles on a range of web development topics including HTML, JavaScript, CSS, AJAX, JSON, Java Server Pages, and more.
 - Wrote and published [two full-length books](https://www.amazon.com/Scott-Good/e/B009CE01Y0%3Fref=dbs_a_mng_rwt_scns_share) (one a novel, the other on business leadership principles)
-- Designed and developed all UI for new Progressive Web Apps book (https://www.amazon.com/Learning-Progressive-Apps-John-Wargo/dp/0136484220)
+- Designed and developed all UIs for new Progressive Web Apps book (https://www.amazon.com/Learning-Progressive-Apps-John-Wargo/dp/0136484220)
-- Currently co-writing a book on Flutter, Google's cross platform app development language.

 **Entrepreneurial**
-- Owned and managed a software consulting & development firm
+- Founded and managed a software consulting & development firm including a team comprised of more than 35 developers, administrators, and account managers
-- Owned and managed several commercial printing companies
+- Owned and managed two mid-sized (100+ employees) commercial printing companies
-- Founded and ran a manufacturing company building aerodynamic products for racing cars
+- Founded and managed a small manufacturing company focused on carbon fiber wings and aerodynamic products for racing cars

 ## Lotus Notes
 ![Image](04-LotusNotes.jpg)